roshk99/GetCleanDataProject/CodeBook.md

 ### Measurements
-The format is [MeasurementType]-[mean or std]()-[X Y or Z] Most measurement types have a mean and standard deviation for the X, Y, and Z components, but there are some exceptions, such as fBodyAccMag which only has one component (no X, Y, Z specification)
+The format is [MeasurementType]-[mean or std]()-[X Y or Z] Most measurement types have a mean and standard deviation for the X, Y, and Z components, but there are some exceptions, such as fBodyAccMag which only has one component (no X, Y, Z specification).
+The values given are the AVERAGES of the measurement for a given subject and activity.

 ####Measurement Types
 * tBodyAcc-XYZ